zerospiel/docs/docs/admin/kof/kof-install.md

     ```

 9. If you need a custom http client configuration for `PromxyServerGroup` and `GrafanaDatasource`,
-    add it to the `regional-cluster.yaml` file in the `.metadata.annotations`, for example:
+    add it to the `regional-cluster.yaml` file in the `.metadata.annotations`.
+For example:
     ```yaml
     k0rdent.mirantis.com/kof-http-config: '{"dial_timeout": "10s", "tls_config": {"insecure_skip_verify": true}}'
     ```